Marimelle/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch

-The Odin Project Etch-a-Sketch
+## From The Odin Project

+This project is a browser version of something between a sketchpad and an Etch-A-Sketch.